NadaAdem/Biodiversity-_Dashboard/README.md

 The webpage is create a Horizontal Bar Chart , Bubble Chart , Bubble Chart for volunter to  visualize their  bacterial data using  JavaScript and html. data file is JSON format.

+# Bar Chart and  Bubble Chart

 ![This is an image]( https://github.com/NadaAdem/plotydiploys/blob/main/Resources/home1.png)

+# Bubble Chart

 ![This is an image](https://github.com/NadaAdem/plotydiploys/blob/main/Resources/home2.png)

 ## Summary

+As summary, website background was add image and using CSS to the jumbotron.
+Also, use a custom font with contrast for the colors and add  paragraph for explanation for  volunteer .

 ![This is an image](https://github.com/NadaAdem/plotydiploys/blob/main/Resources/update.png)